 Before you learn how to create one, begin with the practice of going through 100s of resumes before drafting your job application.
 List out the best you find in each of them and then download one of the templates in this article.

 The fourth step is to focus on the design aspect.
-A plain resume does not denote your creativity.
+A plain resume templates does not denote your creativity.
 Be creative!
 You are likely to stay longer in the job you apply for.
 Always go with professional colors like blue and use the same in an appropriate layout.
 Some organizations prefer applicants to include a passport-sized photo to connect virtually.
 If you have a picture that sells, include it in the top right corner of the first page.

 The final step is to proofread your resume.
 This is the most important step that is often skipped by applicants.
 Go through the information and ensure factual correctness followed by grammatical corrections.

-Tip – It is encouraged to show your resume to a couple of industry connections and experts you know to take feedback and tune your resume better.
+Tip – It is encouraged to show your resume example to a couple of industry connections and experts you know to take feedback and tune your resume better.
 A curriculum vitae needs to convert and sell your offering.
 It serves as a reminder to the recruiter and can also help you in overtaking the competition by choosing creativity and uniqueness.

 Another tip is to never lie and set the length to a maximum of two pages.
 Some people extend it too long which can stop the recruiter from going through the resume in its entirety.